What are uncollected goods?

 Dealing with disputes

-Local Courts administer the laws relating to uncollected goods and can be contacted for further information in the event of a dispute.
+Local Courts administer the laws relating to uncollected goods and should be contacted for more information if there is a dispute.